Wasabi (Little Mix song): Critical reception

 BuzzFeed's Matt Stopera, named the song "the best song they've ever recorded".
 He also said that the song is like a "big f*ck you to haters and people who suck".
 Alexis Petridis from The Guardian stated, "The vocals on Wasabi, meanwhile, are similarly daft but it’s still thrilling, jolting you from minimal electronics to an explosive, distorted guitar-driven middle-eight".
 Ross McNeilage MTV UK wrote that the song is "essentially Move's older, death-dropping sister".

-Elisabeth Woronzoff of PopMatters said that "they have always advocated for combining empowerment and fun — an this is certainly where "Wasabi" finds it's allure".
+Elisabeth Woronzoff of PopMatters said that "they have always advocated for combining empowerment and fun — and this is certainly where 'Wasabi' finds its allure".
 Writing for Idolator, Mike Nied stated that the song "hits back at haters over a frenetic, constantly evolving production" while also describing it as an "unhinged bop".
 Writing for Gay Times, Sam Damshenas described the song as a dance-pop anthem also writing that it was hailed by fans and critics as one of the best songs of their entire career.
 Matt Stopera from BuzzFeed also hailed it as one of the group's best single releases.